 The town of Golden, British Columbia is ringed by three mountains ranges.
 In my experience where there are mountains there are usually great hikes and walks.
 And that is certainly true in Golden.
 But just outside of Golden there is a walk that’s a little more unusual than most – dare I even say unforgettable.
-For it is here that you can walk with wolves in the wild.
+For it is here that you can walk with wolves in Golden BC in the wild.

 The Northern Lights Wildlife Wolf Centre